andrew-edwards/empirical-dyn-mod/README.md

 	git add filename

-tells git to keep track of changes to that filename in this repository.
-To ignore a file (or a type of file), you add that file to the **.gitignore** file for that repository.
+tells git to keep track of changes to that filename in this repository (so you do this when you create a new file).
+To ignore a file, you add that file to the **.gitignore** file for that repository.
 Don't worry about that for now.

 	git push

-pushes your changes back to the version of your repository that is on your GitHub web page.
+pushes your commits back to the version of your repository that is on your GitHub web page.

+###To collaborate with others

+Now, the true value of git and GitHub is in collaborating on code or documents.
+Having forked my repository and then cloned it your computer you have a copy of my files.
+But what about keeping up-to-date with what I've been doing, and then doing some work yourself that I can then merge into my files?
+We may not use this full functionality for this project, but in case, here is what we do.

+Look at the Network Graph for your repository: go to your GitHub site for this repository, and click Graphs and then Network.
+Your (GitHub) name should be on the left, with a series of nodes (each representing a commit) to the right in the graph.
+If you see someone else's name below yours, it means that they have pushed something to their repository that you don't yet have.
+You can hover over each node to see the commit message associated with each commit.

+If you cannot see anyone else's name then no-one is ahead of you, and you are up to date (this is good!).

+So, to incorporate my (Andy's) latest commits, you need to (just once) do:

+       git remote add aedwards https://github.com/andrew-edwards/empirical-dyn-mod

+You can use anything you like instead of 'aedwards', but we've found it consistent to use this format for when we are involving multiple people.

+Then, to fetch (from GitHub) the latest version of mine:

-	> git fetch **** -- see notes in hake
+	git fetch aedwards

+I think you can do

+	git diff aedwards/master

+which will show the differences between our repositories, but it's not super clear.
+[I now use difftool I think which is likely better, but I haven't done merging for a while].

+Then to merge my version of the repository with your own repository, do

-    > git merge ****
+	git merge aedwards/master

-    > git add <filename>
+If we have no **conflicts** then the merge will work fine.
+A conflict is where we have both changed a file in the same place [line number] since the repositories diverged from each other.
+Then **git com "..."** (though a merge may automatically do one?) and **git push** as usual.
+Then look at the Network Graph page again (refresh it), and it should look different - the repository you merged from should not show up, since you are now up to date with it.

+When there is a conflict you will get a message.
+Then open the relevant file in a text editor, and it has <<<<<<   for the start of a conflicting part, and ========= at the end, so manually fix it.
+Basically you decide which part of the conflicting code you want to keep.

+Then **git add <filename>** to confirm that's the one you want (that step is not completely obvious), then **git com "..."** as usual.
+See <https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/>

+Generally we try and work on different files so that there are no conflicts when we merge.